Public Health FAQs

 • Is the 2.5 GPA a requirement for the major GPA or UMBC cumulative GPA? — It is a cumulative GPA requirement.

 • What happens if I fall below the required GPA?If this is your first semester below 2.5, you need to raise your cumulative GPA above 2.5 next semester in order to remain in Public Health.
 If this is your second consecutive semester below 2.5 cumulative GPA, you are no longer permitted to remain a Public Health major and must speak with someone regarding other major options.
-Please make an appointment with the Office of Academic & Pre-Professional Advising or the Career Center.
+Please schedule an appointment through the Office of Academic & Pre-Professional Advising or the Career Center.

 How to Change Current Major to Public Health